tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/ga-query-api.md

 ## Warnings

 A query API response may contain a list of warnings as `"warnings"` entry under the root of the HTTP response or WebSocket response message.
 Currently warnings are generated if property is not found for a given search span but is found in an environment for global time span.
-It is also generated when the header `x-ms-property-not-found-behavior` is set to `UseNull` and a property that is referenced does not exist even in the global search span.
+It is also generated when the header `x-ms-property-not-found-behavior` is set to `UseNull` and a property that is refernced does not exist even in the global search span.

 Each warning object may contain the following fields: